What Is an Ultrasound?

 Our highly trained imaging techs are experts at assessing and capturing high-quality ultrasound images.

 Why might I need an ultrasound?

 Doctors use ultrasound to:

-- Determine how far along a woman is in her pregnancy.
+- Learn how far along a woman is in her pregnancy.

-- Observe the size, shape, and position of the developing baby.
+- See the size, shape, and position of the developing baby.

-- Detect tumors or other abnormalities in organs or tissues.
+- Detect tumors or other defects in organs or tissues.

-- Unlike conventional x-rays, ultrasound does not need to use radiation.
-Ultrasound imaging does not require the use of any ionizing radiation.
-It's a safe, accurate way for doctors to see the progress of a pregnant woman's developing baby.
+- It's a safe way for doctors to see the progress of a pregnant woman's developing baby.

 - Wear comfortable, loose-fitting clothing.
-You may need to change in to a gown for the procedure.
+You may need to change into a gown for the test.

-- Do not chew gum or smoke for 6 hours before the exam.
+- Do not chew gum or smoke for 6 hours before the scan.

-- For gallbladder or abdomen ultrasounds, you should have nothing to eat or drink for 6 hours before the exam.
+- For gallbladder or abdomen ultrasounds, do not eat or drink for 6 hours before your test.